Can You Drill and Tap Cast Iron? (2026 Easy Guide)

 4. Apply a suitable lubricant or cutting oil to the area.

-5. Choose a high-speed steel (HSS) drill bit for the desired hole diameter.
+5. Choose a High-Performance Cobalt drill bit for the desired hole diameter.

 6. Securely clamp the cast iron to avoid any movement.